vmware-tanzu/tanzu-dev-portal/content/practices/solution-prioritization/index.md

 If whiteboard space is limited, you can do this exercise on a window
 ![Empty 2x2 quadrant](/images/practices/solution-prioritization/step-1.png)

-1. Plot the solution post-its on the 2x2 (can go around in a circle, person by person, if desired) and discuss
+1. Plot the solution sticky notes on the 2x2 (can go around in a circle, person by person, if desired) and discuss

    {{% callout %}}
    Tip: Let everyone (PM, design, engineering) weigh-in on user value but only let engineering identify relative complexity